-Find out more about what its like to be a Bioarchaeologist in our Q&A with Rebecca Gowland, who will be leading a short hands on workshop/talk at Ripon Museums on Sat 18 February as part of our new programme.
+Find out more about what it’s like to be a Bioarchaeologist in our Q&A with Dr. Rebecca Gowland, Senior Lecturer in Bioarchaeology at Durham University.

-3. If you could go back in time what age would you like to see first hand and why?
+If you could go back in time, what age would you like to see first-hand and why?

 Everything!
 They’re amazing!
 They’re an archive of an individual’s life and you can find out so much about how a person lived from their skeletons.

 What’s the first thing you look at on a skeleton?

 I try to take in the whole skeleton initially.
 I will lay out the entire skeleton and start to form some opinions and then I’ll record it systematically.

 Why are you interested in workhouses?

 I’m interested in childhood experiences in the past and I’m interested in the relationship between health and social status, particularly at the lower end of the scale.
 What was the effect of social marginalisation on the health of children and what lessons can we learn about child poverty today?

 What has been the most useful recent invention for Bioarcheaology?